-- Compare approaches and discuss the potential for co-ordination between Member Organisations regarding cooperation with non-European partners.
-Share good practices in this regard and develop common guidelines. - Explore Science Europe Member Organisation strategies for the funding and use of national and international research infrastructures.
+- Compare approaches and discuss the potential for co-ordination between Member Organisations regarding co-operation with non-European partners.
+Share good practices in this regard and develop common guidelines, with a particular focus on the topic of knowledge security in relation to the EU reflections on 'open strategic autonomy'. - Engage, where appropriate, in building partnerships with international organisations to contribute to global discussions in all relevant policy areas and to facilitate reciprocity in multilateral collaborations. - Explore Science Europe Member Organisation strategies for the funding and use of national and international research infrastructures.
 Foster common guidelines for access to and use of global research infrastructure. - Develop recommendations and promote good practices for research infrastructure and research-supporting infrastructure provisions, emphasising the links between national, EU, and international initiatives for large-scale projects.

-3.2.
-Priority Area 2: Contribute to the Evolution of Research Culture
+Priority Area 2:

+Contribute to the Evolution of Research Culture